Samuel DeWitt Proctor: Work

 Proctor learned all that he knew and sat at the feet of his mentor The late great Reverend Dr. BG Crawley Pastor and founder of the Little Zion Baptist Church, who was a Prominent Baptist Minister and New York State Judge in Brooklyn New York.
 Rev Crawley was a mentor to some of the Greatest orators of our time including, Sandy Ray, Gardner C Taylor, William A. Jones, Wyatt T Walker and EK Baily just to name a few.

 In 1969, Proctor was invited by Rutgers University to give a lecture on the one-year anniversary of the assassination of Martin Luther King Jr. Many of the college's administrators were there and were impressed by the address, and they soon offered Proctor the newly established position of Martin Luther King Distinguished Professor of Education.
 Proctor accepted their offer and held this position until his retirement in 1984.
 Upon the death of Adam Clayton Powell Jr. in 1972, Proctor also assumed the pastorate of the 18,000-member Abyssinian Baptist Church in Harlem.
 Under the Carter administration, Proctor served as a special adviser on an ethics committee on recombinant DNA research.
 Calvin O. Butts served as Proctor's associate pastor at Abyssinian Baptist Church for a number of years.
 Under Proctor's leadership, the congregation joined the American Baptist Churches USA and the National Baptist Convention, USA, Inc. With Butts, the Abyssinian Baptist Church founded the Abyssinian Development Corporation and built 50 housing units for needy families.
 Proctor resigned his pastorate in 1989 and was replaced by Butts.

-Proctor later spent time as an adjunct faculty member and/or visiting professor at Vanderbilt University, United Theological Seminary, Kean University, and Duke University.
+Dr. Proctor later spent time as an adjunct faculty member and/or visiting professor at Vanderbilt University, United Theological Seminary, Kean University, and Duke University.

-Proctor was the recipient of over 50 honorary degrees in the course of his life.
+Dr. Proctor was the recipient of over 50 honorary degrees in the course of his life.